Applying small kitchen decorating ideas to your tiny space will help it show better on the real estate market.

-Use white or another pale color on a low ceiling to visually raise the space above.
+Use white or other pale color on a low ceiling to "visually" raise the space above.

 Drawing the eye vertically can make a room appear taller than it really is.
 If you have a low ceiling in your small kitchen, there are a few tricks you can employ to fool the eye.

 Range hoods can be bulky and take up a lot of visual space.
 If you're planning on replacing your range hood, choose a streamlined or see-through model that takes up very little space.

 Or, do away with the need for a range hood by installing a cook top with built-in downdraft system.

 Removing everything from the kitchen countertops can instantly make your kitchen look larger!
 If you have viewers coming over, remove all but your prettiest appliance from the counter.

 In super tiny kitchens, remove ALL appliances from the countertops.
 Keep one cabinet empty to quickly stash appliances inside when buyers are expected.

 Countertops aren’t the only recipients of overcrowding.
 Windowsills, refrigerators and upper cabinet tops are also recepticals for clutter.